Project Heads

 TU Berlin

 During the first year of the funding period, we have studied the case of linear activation functions and provided a tensor network regression ansatz for learning non-linear dynamical laws.
 Furthermore, similarities between the field of function identification and dynamical law extraction have been analyzed.
-In current projects, we bound the sample complexity of identifying functions from data, where we apply concepts from compressed sensing and the chaining theory of stochastic processes.
+In current projects, we bound the sample complexity of identifying tensors from data, where we apply concepts from compressed sensing and the chaining theory of stochastic processes.

 Selected Publications